Neuron:

 Transmission of an impulse:

-Information received at the dendrite generates an electrical impulse that travels through the cell body and axon, triggering chemical release at the synapse, which then starts a similar impulse in the next neuron or effector cell.
-There are two types of synapses they are electrical synapse, where impulses pass directly between neurons through gap junctions, and chemical synapse, where neurotransmitters cross the synaptic cleft to transmit the nerve impulse.
+Information received at the dendrites generates an electrical impulse that travels through the cell body and axon, triggering the release of neurotransmitters at the synapse, which then starts a similar impulse in the next neuron or effector cell.
+There are two types of synapses: electrical synapses, where impulses pass directly between neurons through gap junctions, and chemical synapses, where neurotransmitters cross the synaptic cleft to transmit the nerve impulse.

 MixCollage-13-Mar-2026-02-38-PM-5618.jpg